JoshData/python-email-validator/README.md

 `allow_empty_local=False`: Set to `True` to allow an empty local part (i.e.
     `@example.com`), e.g. for validating Postfix aliases.

+`strict=False`: Set to `True` to perform additional syntax checks (currently only a local part length check).
+This should be used by mail service providers at address creation to ensure email addresses meet broad compatibility requirements.

 ### DNS timeout and cache